Language-Research-Technology/ldaca-website/content/working-with-data/organise-describe/index.md

 <SimpleHero breadcrumb="Working with Data > Organise & Describe" title="Organise & Describe Data" description="Practical help for making your collections clearer, more accessible and responsibly managed."/>

 <SimpleNavigation
-  title="Building clearer more useable collections" description="The way you organise and describe your data plays a key role in making your collection useable and meaningful.
-LDaCA seeks to support researchers and communities to build collections that remain useful, accessible and responsibly managed into the future.<br>Explore practical guides, tools and insights to support clear, effective data management that follows FAIR and CARE principles."
+  title="Building clearer, more useable collections" description='The way you organise and describe your data plays a key role in making your collection useable and meaningful.
+LDaCA seeks to support researchers and communities to build collections that remain useful, accessible and responsibly managed into the future.
+Explore practical guides, tools and insights to support clear, effective data management that follows <GlossaryLink display="FAIR" id="fair" /> and <GlossaryLink display="CARE" id="care" /> principles.'
   :contents="[
     { label: 'Tools', href: '#tools' },
     { label: 'Guides', href: '#guides' },